Reason Why Everyone Loves Swift Programming Language Over Objective-C

 ● C++ Interoperability, permitting the programmers to use legacy and native codes.

 ● Swift currently depends on its OS level libraries for synchronized processing and need its own built-in concurrency in future.

 It’s time for every developer to switch with a much easier, faster and broad iOS and OSX programme.
-And, Swift has the potential to create immersive, responsive and consumer-oriented Mobile and iOS application applications now and over years to come.
+And, Swift has the potential to create immersive, responsive and consumer-oriented Mobile and iOS applications now and in years to come.